EnterpriseDB/repmgr/README.md

 - `node`

-A `node` is a server within a network cluster.
+A `node` is a server within a replication cluster.

 - `upstream node`